 You can, but there is a reason why we are against free VPNs: they are not reliable.
 We know they are free but they historically expose your data and private information to advertisers.
-(They basically have to.
-That’s how they make money.)
-Plus, you will see tons of annoying ads while using a free VPN.
-(Another way they’re making money.)
+They have to.
+That’s how they make money.
+Plus, you will see lots of annoying ads while using a free VPN (another way they’re making money.)

-And here’s another reason we are adverse to giving free VPNs their fair shot (we’ve been there, done that, moved onto the other side): Let’s just say you are using a free VPN to save money, but after a few minutes, the app crashes and the BBC iPlayer videos stop playing.
+Here’s another reason we are adverse to giving free VPNs their fair shot (we’ve been there, done that, moved onto the other side).
+Let’s say you are using a free VPN to save money, but after a few minutes, the app crashes and the BBC iPlayer videos stop playing.
 You know why?
 Because free VPN providers don’t have enough servers to unlock huge streaming services like BBC iPlayer.

-As for a final reason (for now, we’re sure you’ll find many more but that’s not the purpose of this article!), most services are now aware of VPNs and use strict IP tracking to catch corrupt or free VPNs.
+A for a final reason (for now, we’re sure you’ll find many more but that’s not the purpose of this article!), is that most services are now aware of VPNs and use strict IP tracking to catch corrupt or free VPNs.
 The choice is yours.
-Either use a premium VPN once and enjoy British shows forever or get banned on BBC using a free or corrupt VPN.
+Either use a premium VPN once and enjoy British shows forever or get banned on the BBC using a free or corrupt VPN.
 We hope you’ll choose wisely.

 You have to only change the region on your iOS devices to access the BBC iPlayer app.
 Once you are done changing the region, install the VPN app and connect your iOS device to a British server.
 Here’s how to do it: